brianshumate/vaultron/README.md

 ```

 This is a symptom of using the incorrect custom binary platform; the containers Vaultron uses are Linux AMD64 based, so you must place a Linux/AMD64 version of the `vault` binary into the `custom` directory to successfully use custom binaries.

+### NET::ERR_CERT_AUTHORITY_INVALID or Other TLS Errors When it Was Working?!

+If you encounter TLS related errors when Vaultron previously worked for you, there's a possibility that the TLS certificates were updated since you last installed the CA certificate for Vaultron.

+Try removing the previous CA certificate (which will appear as "node.arus.consul") and reinstalling the current CA certificate from `etc/tls/ca.pem`.

 ### Unsupported Versions?